A peek at Acasti Pharma Inc. (ACST): Who has invested in It?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -10.63% loss in the last 1 month and extending the period to 3 months gives it a 124.90%, and is -2.40% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 18.25% over the week and 15.29% over the month.
+The stock witnessed a -39.67% loss in the last 1 month and extending the period to 3 months gives it a 173.72%, and is 14.85% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.94% over the week and 13.18% over the month.

 Acasti Pharma Inc. (ACST) Analyst Forecasts